wwwtyro/nw-ovrsdk-helloworld/README.md

 cd app
 ```

 This is where you'll be organizing your app.
-All your assets and code should be organized here.
+All your assets and code should be placed here.

 Next, let's install node-ovrsdk: